utPLSQL/utPLSQL-cli/README.md

 --coverage-schemes - A comma separated list of schemas on which coverage should be gathered
                      Format: --coverage-schemes=schema1[,schema2[,schema3]]

+--ora-stuck-timeout - Sets a timeout around Reporter creation and retries when not ready after a while.
+0 = no timeout.
 ```

 Parameters -f, -o, -s are correlated.
 That is parameters -o and -s are controlling outputs for reporter specified by the preceding -f parameter.